Imágenes de páginas

 THE POLITICAL CODE.

-The fundamental and irreconcilable differences between the Spanish and American administra tive systems forced upon the commission the task of formulating a political code.
-In the early stages of civil government in Porto Rico, great inconvenience was caused by the uncertainty as to the relation of the Spanish law, which was continued in force by the Foraker Act, to the new administrative system introduced by the establishment of civil government.
-The political code prepared by the commission, which, with important modifications in the chapters on elections and local government, was adopted by the Legislative Assembly at its last session, covers the entire field of administration.
+The fundamental and irreconcilable differences between the Spanish and American administrative systems forced upon the commission the task of formulating a political code.
+In the early stages of civil government in Porto Rico, great inconvenience was caused by the uncertainty as to the relation of the Spanish law, which was continued in force by the Foraker Act, to the new administrative system introduced by the establishment of civil government. political code prepared by the commission, which, with important modifications in the chapters on elections and local government, was adopted by the Legislative Assembly at its last session, covers the entire field of administration.
 The subjects treated are: Jurisdiction over Persons and Property, Citizenship and Domicile, the Political and Judicial Divisions of Porto Rico, the Legislative Assembly, Executive Officers, Judicial Officers, General Provisions Relating to Different Classes of Officers, Nominations for Insular and Local Officers, Elections, Local Government, Public Safety and Police, Education, Highways and Roads and Public Works, Revenue and Taxation, Miscellaneous Provisions, and the Insular and Local Civil Service.

-The general principle which has guided the commission throughout the formulation of this code is to place the initiative and the primary responsibility for the performance of local services upon the town officials, but at the same time to reserve to the central government sufficient control to guarantee a definite minimum of efficiency.
+The general principle which has guided the commission throughout the formulation of this code is to place the initiative and the primary responsibility for the performance of local serv ices upon the town officials, but at the same time to reserve to the central government sufficient control to guarantee a definite minimum of efficiency.
 The code recognizes the fact that the qualities requisite for the successful working of a system of self-government are not of spontaneous growth, but are the result of painfully acquired experience, and of the gradual strengthening of national character.

 AMENITIES OF CITY PEDESTRIANS.